ZerothAngel/zPermissions/README.md

 ## Features ##

-*   Uses Bukkit database to store permissions (i.e. bukkit.yml).
+*   Uses Bukkit database to store permissions (i.e. settings in bukkit.yml).
 Note however, SQLite, the default database for Bukkit, does **not** work.
 You must use a real database.
 I know this will scare away 99% of prospective users. :P

     I developed with [H2](http://www.h2database.com/) and will probably deploy with it.
+[PostgreSQL](http://www.postgresql.org/) also seems to
+	work fine and I'm sure [MySQL](http://dev.mysql.com/) will as well.

 *   Group inheritance.
 Groups may inherit permissions from a single parent group.